Direct Line magazine

 You can do lots of secondary research before you see a car in real life, but there’s no substitute for actually going to check things over in person.

-TIP: If you’re serious about buying a car, ask for a 24-hour test drive.
-Then take the car on a proper road trip.
-That way you can get a good idea of how comfortable the seats really are, whether or not friends and family can fit in without feeling squashed, what the fuel economy is like in real-world scenarios and whether there’s anything that’s likely to drive you mad over a period of time.
+During your test drive, take the car on a proper road trip.
+That way you can get a good idea of how comfortable the seats really are, whether friends and family can fit in without feeling squashed, what the fuel economy is like in real-world scenarios, and whether there’s anything that’s likely to drive you mad over a period of time.

 Can you afford the running costs?

 The cost of a car is only part of the story.
-Once you’ve got a good idea of which make and model of car you’d like to buy, check how expensive it will be to run.
+Once you’ve got a good idea of which make and model you’d like to buy, check how expensive it will be to run.
 The last thing anyone needs is a car that eats through their monthly living allowance.
-Fortunately, finding out the running costs of a car is even easier than filling it with fuel.

-How much money will the car lose?
+How much value will the car lose?

 TIP: You might think depreciation isn’t important for cars bought on finance.
 It is.
 The size of your monthly repayment is directly proportional to how much money you’ve borrowed and how much the car depreciates.